-Viola tricolor is a small, annual or short-lived perennial plant of creeping and ramping habit, up to 6 inches (15 cm) tall.
-The stems are light green to purplish-green, glabrous, and angular.
-Leaves are simple, lobed or unlobed but not separated into leaflets and medium green in color.
-The flowers are up to 0.6 inches (1.5 cm) in diameter and different in color: purple, blue, yellow or white.
-It flowers from April to September.
+Viola tricolor is a small annual or short-lived perennial plant with a creeping and ramping habit.
+It grows up to 6 inches (15 cm) tall.
+Stems are light green to purplish-green, glabrous, and angular.
+Leaves are simple, lobed, or unlobed but not separated into leaflets and are medium green in color.
+The flowers are up to 0.6 inches (1.5 cm) in diameter and different in color: purple, blue, yellow, or white.
+The plant blooms from April to September.

 How to Grow and Care